Sex Trafficking Myths

 Myth 1: Commercial sex trafficking only happens on the deep dark web.

 Fact: Commercial sex trafficking is not hidden deep on the internet; it is most often found on the surface web.
 Traffickers treat their crime like a business, they are selling a product and must connect with a buyer, this is much easier to do when your product can be easily found.
-With 150,000 new escort ads posted daily (source) buying a girl is about as easy as ordering a pizza.
+With 150,000 new escort ads posted daily (source) buying a girl is about as easy as ordering anything else online.

 Myth 2: Victims of trafficking are always physically held against their will, tied up or locked up in some manner.